tairasoul/VAProxy.SpeedrunningUtils/README.md

   "SplitName": "name of split",
   "condition": condition,
   "bounds": bounds,
-  "shouldSplitHere": "true", // or "false" "isFinalSplit": "true", // or "false"
+  "splitHere": "true", // or "false"
+  "addToLayout": "true", // or "false"
 }
 ```

 Condition and bounds is optional, but atleast one of them is required.

-shouldSplitHere adds it to the splits you have, and will split once the conditions are met or the player is in the bounds.

-isFinalSplit means it won't be added but will split once conditions are met or player is in bounds.
-This is intended to be used for your last split.
+splitHere means this split will end up sending startorsplit once requirements are met..

+addToLayout means it will be added to your LiveSplit layout.
+This will replace whatever you have at that index with this split name.

 ### Condition formatting